The Road Less Traveled

 At Our Lady’s Montessori School, our classroom environments are intentionally designed to support the specific needs of each child’s plane of development.

 Our Montessori classroom approach to mixed age learning offers our students real-world readiness.
-In our classrooms, collaboration across differences is essential.
+In our classrooms, collaboration across age groups and abilities is essential.
 The Montessori approach reflects how people naturally interact in families, workplaces, and communities.

 The Montessori curriculum is organized as an integrated spiral of studies rather than a compartmentalized model.
 From early childhood through elementary programs, subject areas are carefully linked to demonstrate God’s handiwork across the spectrum of studies.